 Square’s Virtual Terminal turns your computer into a payment terminal, allowing you to accept credit and debit card payments over the phone, anytime, anywhere.
 With Square Virtual Terminal, you don’t need any special hardware to input card details and finalise a sale with a few clicks.
 There are no hidden fees or long-term contracts; pay just 2.2% per transaction.

-At Square, we create solutions that respond to emerging payment trends and methods and enable our customers to simplify the way they manage payments.
+At Square, we create solutions that respond to emerging online payment trends and methods and enable our customers to simplify the way they manage payments.
 Millions of businesses use our secure, flexible and reliable payment gateway, saving time, money and hassle, regardless of how they make sales.